teampoltergeist/poltergeist/README.md

     longer supported*.
 (Mauro Asprea) [Issue #163]
 *   Add `node.base.double_click` to double click the node.
     (Andy Shen)
+*   The `:debug` option now causes the PhantomJS portion of Poltergeist to output some additional debug info, which may be useful in figuring out timeout errors.

 #### Bug fixes ####